 On the 7 October 2019, Prof Dr Herman Johan Christiaan Berendsen passed away just shortly after his 85 birthday.
 Prof Berendsen is considered the founder of the molecular dynamics simulation of biological system: the area of theoretical research that also shaped my scientific career.
-He was working at the University of Groningen in the pictoresque northen part of the Netherlands.
+He was working at the University of Groningen in the picturesque Northern part of the Netherlands.
 It was there that I meet him the first time as it allowed me to conduct research in his lab during the last year of my doctorate researches training at the University of Rome “La Sapienza”.
 After I completed my doctorate, Herman gave me the opportunity to continue working in his group with a postdoc position within the “Protein Folding” EU Training network.
-This happen just two years before his retirement and therefore I was also one of his last postdocs.
+This happens just two years before his retirement and therefore I was also one of his last postdocs.
 After retirement, Herman dedicated himself to write two books that distillate all his experience in the area of molecular simulation and in the education .
 He stated in a project on the social scientific network Researchgate that “I am retired and work occasionally on methods for multiscale simulations.”

-Prof. Berendsen will be remember as a great scientist and a kind and generous person.
-I do not remember seen him getting irritated by anyone during group meeting, or in the famous joint BIOMOS meeting in Burg Arras (Germany) with the group of his historical collaborator Prof. Wilfred van Gunstern from the ETH in Zurich.
+Prof. Berendsen will be remembered as a great scientist and a kind and generous person.
+I do not remember seen him getting irritated by anyone during group meeting, or in the famous joint BIOMOS meeting in Burg Arras (Germany) with the group of his historical collaborator Prof. Wilfred van Gunsteren from the ETH in Zurich.
 He could give you sharp criticism without let you feel an idiot but instead trying to help to solve your problem with insightfully suggestions.
 When I was working with him in Groningen, I remember that having meeting with him it was like going to have a good harvest of ideas: he was always ready to give you the best grapes but it was up to you get good wine out of it.

 Prof. van Gunsteren in a essay dedicated to his 85 birthday recall the contribution given by Herman to the establishment of the computer simulation of biological system .
-All started with the CECAM conference in Paris organized by Herman in 1976, gathering together 20 scientists, two of them awarded in 2013 with the Nobel prize in Chemistry for their contribution to the field of computer simulations of biological system.
+All started with the CECAM conference in Paris organized by Herman in 1976, gathering together 20 scientists, two of them awarded in 2013 with the Nobel Prize in Chemistry for their contribution to the field of computer simulations of biological system.